diamond-one/Async-Slackbot/README.md

 - **Error Handling**: Logs unsuccessful message sends.
 - **User Profile Integration**: Retrieves user's profile image when publishing their responses.

+## Roadmap
+- Create a UI for editing users, schedules and messages
+- Create a date/time trigger so the bot does not need to be run manually on scheduled days
+- Have bot run headlessly so that no interaction or ide needs to be running for bot to run

 ## Prerequisites

 1. A Slack workspace and permissions to create apps.